Bringing together a classic trio of misfits, this surprising and poignant comedy is brimming with heart, humour and song.

 ★★★★ “Gentle and large-hearted” THE STAGE UK

 Sister Winnie’s no ordinary nun.
 She’s feisty, irreverent and has a soft spot for a pint of Guinness.
 Her front room is a haven for socially awkward Stephen, who shares her passion for folk music.
 Their world is suddenly shattered – literally – when wayward and rebellious Kayleigh throws a brick through the window, bringing chaos into their lives.
 Each of them is keeping a secret and as confidences are shared, ever-optimistic Winnie concocts a harebrained scheme to help her friends unleash their creative talent on the world.

-From the writer of THE KITCHEN SINK, Tom Wells’ funny and moving play brings together a classic trio of misfits with heart and humour.
-The unparalleled Genevieve Lemon (WHO’S AFRAID OF VIRGINIA WOOLF?) brings wise-cracking Winnie to life in this surprising and poignant tale.
+From the writer of THE KITCHEN SINK, Tom Wells’ funny and moving play brings together a classic trio of misfits with heart, humour and song.
+With Libby Asciak, Gerard Carroll and Genevieve Lemon (WHO’S AFRAID OF VIRGINIA WOOLF?), don’t miss this surprising and poignant tale.